The records for the world’s tallest people are perhaps the most iconic of all Guinness World Records titles.

 It's tragic to think that an infected ankle was a death sentence 80 years ago.
 With modern medicine, such minor issues can be easily treated today.

-We can slow or halt excessive growth and deal with the complications of gigantism long before anyone gets close to Wadlow's superlative stature.
+Nowadays, we can slow or halt excessive growth and safely deal with the complications of gigantism long before anyone gets close to Wadlow's superlative stature.

-As the world becomes ever more connected, it’s unlikely that any child growing up with a pituitary issue more extreme than Robert Wadlow’s will remain untreated by doctors.
+And as the world becomes ever more connected, it’s unlikely that any child growing up with a pituitary issue more extreme than Robert Wadlow’s will remain unnoticed and untreated by doctors.

 Header image: Getty (left), Shutterstock (right)